Now accepting applications

 - A proven history of satisfactory job performance.

-- No summary convictions for a criminal offense related to the job of Firefighter.
+- No summary conviction for a criminal offense related to the job of Firefighter.

 - Demonstrated commitment to a fit and healthy lifestyle.